 Nearly one in five people told us that they would want driverless cars to be on the roads for over a decade before they would trust that they were safe.

-For more automotive insights, fun quizzes, and industry news – make sure to check out the rest of the Vanarama blog.
-Unfortunately, the driverless cars aren't ready just yet, but why not browse our current car leasing deals?
+Unfortunately, the driverless cars aren't ready just yet, but why not browse our current car leasing special offers?